Udeep10-dev/NutriCart/README.md

 ---

 ## "📖 Overview",
-NutriCart is an **Android-based online seed shopping application**, designed for farmers, gardeners, and plant lovers to easily browse, purchase, and learn about high-quality seeds  anytime, anywhere.
+NutriCart is an **Android-based online seed shopping application**, designed for farmers, gardeners and plant lovers to easily browse, purchase and learn about high-quality seeds  anytime, anywhere.

-The app provides a smooth shopping experience: categorized seeds, detailed product descriptions, cart management, and order history.
-Built with Android Studio, NutriCart focuses on clean UI, simplicity, and a seamless user flow.
+The app provides a smooth shopping experience: categorized seeds, detailed product descriptions, cart management and order history.
+Built with Android Studio, NutriCart focuses on clean UI, simplicity and a seamless user flow.

 ---